mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 When analyzing data,
 though,
-we often want to look at partial statistics, such as the maximum value per station or the average value per day.
+we often want to look at partial statistics such as the maximum temperature value per station or the average temperature value per day across all stations.
-One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:
+One way to do this is to create a new temporary array of the data we want, and then ask it to do the calculation:

 ~~~ {.python}